-O\$ is string variable receiving URI path corresponding to user selection by Enter or Space key.
+O\$ is string variable receiving UR string corresponding to user selection by Enter or Space key.
 If browsing was terminated by ESC key (ESCF flag is set), O\$ will identify directory user has chosen to press ESC key in to terminate browsing.

-Important: if resulting full URI string will not fit into string variable allowed by BASIC (due to its size being loner than 254 characters or string variable area depletes), String too long error will be generated.
+Important: if resulting full URL string will not fit into string variable allowed by BASIC (due to its size being loner than 254 characters or string variable area depletes), String too long error will be generated.
 To ensure smooth execution of BASIC program, ensure you handle this possible error through ON ERROR statement.

-Use this command immediately following CALLNETBROWSE command completion.
-Other commands may use same memory location for storing URI information thus may modify content and returned URI may be invalid.
+Use this command immediately following NETBROWSE command completion.
+Other commands may use same memory location for storing URL/URI information thus may modify content and returned URL string may be invalid.